 3. However, when issuing an order to execute capital punishment, given the magnitude of such punishment, the Government takes into full account circumstances concerning requests for retrial or pardon irrespective of the number of the requests.

 IV.
-Meetings between deathrow inmates and their lawyers concerning cases in which the commencement of retrial has not been determined
+Meetings between death-row inmates and their lawyers concerning cases in which the commencement of retrial has not been determined

 4. Consultation between inmates sentenced to death and their defence counsel in cases where the commencement of retrial has been determined is covered by the legal provisions concerning unsentenced inmates (the Code of Criminal Procedure, art.
 39), which do not require the presence of prison officers.